PointerToNextPole/my-learning-note/webpack学习笔记.md

 ##### 总述

-So we're using webpack to bundle our modular application which yields（生成） a deployable `/dist` directory.
+So we're using webpack to bundle our modular（模块化的） application which yields（生成） a deployable `/dist` directory.
 Once the contents of `/dist` have been deployed to a server, clients ( typically browsers ) will hit that server to grab the site and its assets. <mark>The last step can be time consuming, which is why browsers use a technique called [caching](https://en.wikipedia.org/wiki/Cache_(computing))</mark>. <font color=FF0000>This allows sites to load faster with less unnecessary network traffic</font>.
 However, it can also cause headaches when you need new code to be picked up.

 ##### 提取引导模板(extracting boilerplate)